jzivic/FEAP_sacularAnalysis/README.md

 # FEAP_sacularAnalysis

-In the A_Prerocessing̣->SimulationsData resultsDir has to be specified.
+In the A_Preprocessing̣->SimulationsData: resultsDir has to be specified.
 Within all other directories will be automatically made

-Subrutines made to analyize many FEAP simulations: when ended, all simulation results are stored in notepad documents in different direcories.
+Py scripts made to analyze all FEAP simulations.
+After finished, all FEAP simulation results are stored in notepad documents in different (sub)direcories.
-Analysis pogram is diveded into 3 parts thas has to be run (Assembing+A/B/C):
+Analysis pogram is diveded into 3 parts thas has to be run (Assembing+A/B/C) separately:

 1) A_Prerocessing:
   - Select sonditions, wanted Timesteps for analysis and contor plotting, direcotry and pickle names..